skeeto/w64devkit/README.md

 it's also kind of a mess.

 It would be nice to have a better shell like Bash.
-BusyBox Ash is limited, and the Windows port is pretty quirky.
+BusyBox Ash is limited, and the Windows port is even more limited and quite quirky.
 Unfortunately Bash's build system is a total mess and does not support cross-compilation.

+Emacs does not support cross-compilation, particularly due to its [fragile dumper][dumper].
+There has been a "portable dumper" in the works for years that, once stable, may eventually resolve this issue.
+Even then, the parts of the build system that target Windows needlessly assumes a very specific environment (msys), and much of [Emacs' source very brittle][fpending].
+Besides all that, Emacs is *huge* and including it would triple the size of the release.
+So Emacs will not be included.

 Since the build environment is so stable and predicable, it would be great for the .zip to be reproducible, i.e. builds by different people